CLSherrod/clsherrod.github.io/_posts/2007-09-19-ego-marketing.md

 date: 2007-09-19
 last_modified_at: 2024-03-11
 categories:
   - Work & Entrepreneurship
 tags:
   - entrepreneurship
 permalink: /ego-marketing/
-published: true
+published: false
 comments: true
 ---
 MLM and affiliate marketing or what I call some of it Ego Marketing.